-Trading opportunities are more limited for equity securities that are not widely held.
-This may make it more difficult to sell or buy a security at a favorable price or time.
-Consequently, the Fund may have to accept a lower price to sell a security, sell other securities to raise cash or give up an investment opportunity, any of which could have a negative effect on the Fund's performance.
-Infrequent trading of securities may also lead to an increase in their price volatility.
+These factors may make it more difficult to sell or buy a security at a favorable price or time.
+Consequently, the Fund may have to accept a lower price to sell a security or not sell a security, sell other securities to raise cash or give up an investment opportunity, any of which could have a negative effect on the Fund's performance.
+A significant reduction in dealer inventories or "market makers," or other factors resulting in infrequent trading of securities, can lead to decreased liquidity and may also lead to an increase in their price volatility.
+These affects may be exacerbated during times of economic or political stress.
+Noninvestment-grade securities generally have less liquidity than investment-grade securities.

 Liquidity risk also refers to the possibility that the Fund may not be able to sell a security or close out a derivative contract when it wants to.
 If this happens, the Fund will be required to continue to hold the security or keep the position open, and the Fund could incur losses.
 OTC derivative contracts generally carry greater liquidity risk than exchange-traded contracts.
 This risk may be increased in times of financial stress, if the trading market for OTC derivative contracts becomes restricted.